 As builders prepare for the Future Homes Standard, which is expected to come into force in 2025, the country’s new build housing stock will deliver even greater carbon savings.
 Under the new regulations, new homes will emit just 0.36 tonnes of carbon a year, a tenth of the amount of the average existing property.

-The Department for Levelling Up, Housing and Communities (DLUHC) regularly publishes updated statistics on Energy Performance Certificates (EPCs) in the UK, which breaks down the rating of EPCs allocated to different property types, and the carbon emission, energy use and estimated bills for new build and existing properties that have been issued with an Energy Performance Certificate during the period.
+The Department for Levelling Up, Housing and Communities (DLUHC) regularly publishes updated statistics on Energy Performance Certificates (EPCs) in the UK, which breaks down the rating of EPCs allocated to different property types, and the carbon emissions and energy use of new build and existing properties that have been issued with an Energy Performance Certificate during the period.
 In the year to March 2023, 247,000 new build EPCs and 1.4 million EPCs for older properties were issued.

 Energy performance certificates

 Since 2007, all homes in the UK have been required to have an EPC before they are sold or let.
 The system was introduced in the hope that energy labelling would raise awareness of energy efficiency and encourage upgrading to make properties more marketable.

 New build homes are consistently rated with much higher EPCs than existing dwellings.
 Data from the Office for National Statistics finds that the average existing property in England has an efficiency score of 67 – equivalent to an EPC rating of D. In contrast, homes built from 2012 onwards had a score of 83 – equivalent to an EPC rating of B.

 In the year to March 2023, 85% of new build homes were rated A or B for energy performance, while just 4% of existing properties reached the same standards.
 In contrast, over 50% of existing properties were given an EPC of D or below, while just 3.9% of new build homes were of the same standard.